You are here

 What public-purpose-funded energy efficiency programs are available in my state?

-Pennsylvania's Act 129, signed into law in 2008, set ambitious savings and demand reduction goals for the state's large electric utilities for the period ending May 31, 2013.
-The continuation of the act's directives was predicated on the state's Public Utilities Commission (PUC) evaluation of that first phase.
-The PUC found the programs to be, en masse, cost-effective, and consequently extended the initiative into a Phase II which runs through May, 2016 and includes different savings goals for each utility (Phase II does not currently include demand reduction goals, however, as those programs have not yet been evaluated by the PUC).
-As in Phase I, all customer classes are covered by the various programs.
+Pennsylvania's Act 129, signed into law in 2008, set ambitious savings and demand reduction goals for the state's large electric utilities for the period ending in May, 2013.
+The continuation of the act's directives was predicated on the state public utilities commission's evaluation of that first phase.
+The PUC found the programs to be, en masse, cost-effective, and consequently extended the initiative into a Phase II, which runs through May, 2016 (after which a five-year Phase III will begin) and includes different savings goals for each utility (Phase II does not currently include demand reduction goals, however, as those programs had not been evaluated by the PUC).
+All customer classes are covered by the various programs.
 Most relevantly for federal customers, the act has a special provision that not less than 10% of the energy reductions are to be derived from "units of federal, state, and local government."
-Across the state, utilities budgeted $360 million in 2012 for customer energy efficiency and load management/demand response programs.
+Across the state, utilities budgeted $280 million in 2014 for customer energy efficiency and load management/demand response programs.

 What utility energy efficiency programs are available to me?